Ouranosinc/Magpie/docs/permissions.rst

         *potentially revert* a previous :term:`Group` decision.

-The specific use case of step (2.3) is intended to give higher resolution precedence to custom :term:`Groups` over the special ``MAGPIE_ANONYMOUS_GROUP`` definition.
-This means that a custom :term:`Group` with a :term:`Permission` affected by :attr:`Access.ALLOW` modifier can override special ``MAGPIE_ANONYMOUS_GROUP`` that would have :attr:`Access.DENY` for the same :term:`Resource`, although resolution is opposite in every other situation.
+The specific use case of step (2.3) is intended to give higher resolution precedence to *generic* :term:`Groups` over the *special* ``MAGPIE_ANONYMOUS_GROUP`` definition.
+This means that a *generic* :term:`Group` with a :term:`Permission` affected by :attr:`Access.ALLOW` modifier can override *special* ``MAGPIE_ANONYMOUS_GROUP`` that would have :attr:`Access.DENY` for the same :term:`Resource`, although resolution is opposite in every other situation.
 The reason for this exception is due to the nature of ``MAGPIE_ANONYMOUS_GROUP`` membership that is being automatically applied to every :term:`User` in order to also grant them `Public Access`_ to any :term:`Resource` marked as accessible to anyone.
-Since that special :term:`Group` also represents *"unauthenticated users"*, it is both counter intuitive and not practical to equally resolve conflicting :term:`Inherited Permissions` as it is naturally expected that an authenticated :term:`User` with specific :term:`Group` memberships should receive higher access privileges than its unauthenticated counterpart in case of contradictory :term:`Permissions` across both :term:`Group`.
+Since that *special* :term:`Group` also represents *"unauthenticated users"*, it is both counter intuitive and not practical to equally resolve conflicting :term:`Inherited Permissions` as it is naturally expected that an authenticated :term:`User` with specific :term:`Group` memberships should receive higher access privileges than its unauthenticated counterpart in case of contradictory :term:`Permissions` across both :term:`Group`.
 In other words, when a :term:`Resource` is blocked to the open public, it is expected that a :term:`User` that would obtain access to that :term:`Resource` through another one of its :term:`Group` memberships doesn't remain denied access due to its implicit ``MAGPIE_ANONYMOUS_GROUP`` membership.
 Step (2.3) handles this edge case specifically.

-Every custom :term:`Group` share the same priority, and will therefore resolve conflicting :class:`Access` using the normal step conditions and prioritizing :attr:`Access.DENY`.
+Every *generic* :term:`Group` share the same priority, and will therefore resolve conflicting :class:`Access` using the normal step conditions and prioritizing :attr:`Access.DENY`.

 When resolving only :term:`Inherited Permissions`, the procedure stops here and provides the applicable result if any